| Reports to BoFEP Steering Committee and/or AGM:June 2003

 look like.
 And indicate that how this may effect the long term sustainability of

+societies and ecosystems in the area.
 The proposed Fundy Biosphere Initiative looks forward to working with and

 sharing information with other biosphere sites and drawing on their experiences.